Mc-Zen/zero/docs/language-contribution-guide.md

 This is supported for a selection of languages and you can extend this selection by opening a PR and providing the necessary translations for the new language.
 When opening a PR, please read this document carefully and answer all questions below.

 ### Translations for numbers
-In order to provide descriptions for numerals, add an entry for the new language in the file `accessibility.typ` and specify translations for the following keys in the dictionary `phrases`.
+In order to provide descriptions for numerals, add an entry for the new language in the file [`accessibility.typ`](../src/accessibility.typ) and specify translations for the following keys in the dictionary `phrases`:
-- `times`
+- `times` and `power`:
-- `power`

-These two determine how multiplication and exponentiation is pronounced in the language.
+  - These two determine how multiplication and exponentiation is pronounced in the language.
 This is used for exponent notation; e.g. `num[1e5]` is read as `1 times 10 to the power of 5` when the language is set to English.

-- `plus`
+- `plus` and `minus`:
-- `minus`

-These two are used to read uncertainties; e.g. `num[10+-2]` is read as `10 plus minus 2` when the language is set to English.
+  - These two are used to read uncertainties; e.g. `num[10+-2]` is read as `10 plus minus 2` when the language is set to English.
 The translation of `minus` is also used for the sign, e.g. `num[-5]` becomes `minus 5`.

 > [!IMPORTANT]
 > Does the translation work for both symmetric and asymmetric uncertainties?
 > - `num[10+-2]` → `10 [plus] [minus] 2`
 > - `num[10+3-2]` → `10 [plus] 3 [minus] 2`
+>
+> If not, let us know in the PR discussion.

 > [!IMPORTANT]
 > Does the translation for `minus` also work for the sign in front of the number?
+>

-If not, let us know in the PR discussion.
+> If not, let us know in the PR discussion.

-- `per`
+- `per`:

-For every unit component in the denominator of a compound unit, this word is prepended, e.g.  `meter per second`.
+  - For every unit component in the denominator of a compound unit, this word is prepended, e.g.  `meter per second`.

 ### Translations of prefixes
 Please provide translations of all common prefixes like milli, giga etc.